azhkanst/azhkanst/README.md

 *Grab some tea or cola, i'm yo boy, gattsy waggy*

 I like tinkering and post random projects here, but game developing is my main passion.
 I share some of my projects here that you can also tinker with!
-Yes let's be Tinker from dota and tinker tinkering tink tunkering.
+Yes let's be Tinker from dota and tinker tinkering tink.

-~ Undergraduate in Computer Science ~

 <img src="https://cdn.akamai.steamstatic.com/apps/dota2/videos/dota_react/heroes/renders/tinker.png" width="150" height="125">

+~ Computer Science Student ~
+- 🔭 I’m currently working on making Path tracing using C
+- 💬 Ask me about game development
+- 📫 How to reach me: gattskii@gmail.com *(not primary email !!)*
+- ⚡ Fun fact: Dark Souls 3 > Elden Ring
 <!--
 **Gattskii/Gattskii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.